noi-techpark/documentation/FLIGHTRULES.md

 Optionally, you can also add additional license information, like title, short description, and warranty information, as follows:

-    Big data platform - Data Writer for the Big Data Platform
+    Open Data Hub - Data Writer for the Open Data Hub

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or